Chart Color Schemes

 Waverley - St Leonards has a typical household mix, with a higher-than-average median household size

 Family households constitute 70.8% of all households, including 26.1% couples with children, 25.4% couples without children, and 18.0% single parent families.
-Non-family households account for the remaining 29.2%, with lone person households at 26.3% and group households comprising 2.5% of the total.
-The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.
+Non-family households comprise the remaining 29.2%, with lone person households at 26.3% and group households at 2.5%.
+The median household size is 2.4 people, which is larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households